umijs/umi/docs/guide/migrating-create-react-app-to-umi.md

 ### Use ʻumi-test` instead of `react-scripts test`

-For related modifications, please check the **dependency handling** mentioned above, if you didn't pay attention just now.
-You can go back and check using `umi-test`：
+For related modifications, please check the **dependency handling** mentioned above.
+Just use `umi-test`：

 ```bash
 $ umi-test